mmbman/Katagiri/1982-11-17-Blue-Cliff-Record-Case-34.md

 For instance, if you fall in love with somebody, you really hang on to him or her.
 But if you don’t, even though see a really beautiful lady or beautiful man, still you can handle them just as a person, beyond a man or a woman.
 That is so-called compassion. *[Unintelligible]* In equal attitude.
 That’s pretty hard, but this is important.
 Basically, we can do it.

 I take as an example, sometimes, a mothers’ life toward her child.
 She scolds him or her, but still on the basis of her life, there is compassion, which means accepting the child’s entire life.
 Accepting totally whatever he or she does: this is compassion.
 The mother doesn’t know this sometimes, but this is really human warmness.

+Do you understand?

-##### 47:17
+##### 47:18

-**Question**: I have another question.
-What if you really have a strong feeling about somebody, and you really don’t like that person, for example, and that’s the feeling that you feel.
+**Question**: Mm-hm; I have another question.
+What if you really have a strong feeling about somebody, and you really don’t like that person, or something, and that’s the feeling that you feel.
 How can you be compassionate then?

-**Katagiri**: Compassion is not something you try, but... well, your conscious attitude is important.
-If you see somebody you don’t like, at that time immediately you stumble over and fall on the ground constantly, but still human nature is not something like that.
-Human consciousness always catches one thing and evaluates, judges, and then afflictive preferences come up – and then you stumble over, by the afflictive preferences.
+**Katagiri**: Compassion is not something you try, but... well, your [conscious] attitude is important.
+If you see somebody you don’t like, at that time immediately you stumble over and fall down on the ground constantly.
+But still, human nature is not something like that.
+Human consciousness always catches one thing and evaluates, judges, and then afflictive preferences come up, and then you stumble over, by the afflictive preferences.
 On and on like that.
-So basically that we have to be compassionate means, whoever they are, we try to do this [accepting], even through consciousness.
-You have to train your consciousness like this.
+So basically, “we have to be compassionate” means [that] whoever they are, we try to do this, even through consciousness.
+Consciousness always picks up [something], [so] you have to train your consciousness like this.

-**Same person**: What happens to me is that, maybe there’s somebody that I don’t like, but somebody says something to me or does something to me that makes me... it’s almost like its not a conscious reaction, it’s like I get very angry and something sort of overpowers me, it’s not something that I really think about.
-When I think about it and I think “this is really dumb that you’re getting this way,” but anyway that feeling still exists.
+**Same person**: What happens to me is that, maybe there’s not somebody that I don’t like, but somebody says something to me or does something to me that makes me...
+It’s almost like its not a conscious reaction, it’s like I get very angry and something sort of overpowers me.
+It’s not something that I really think about.
+When I think about it, I think, “[Self,] this is really dumb that you’re getting this way,” but anyway that feeling still exists.

 **Katagiri**: Sure.
 What do you think about that?
 Do you think that is instinct?
-Maybe you can say instinct, but human instinct is a little different from animals’ instinct.
+Maybe you can say [it’s] instinct, but human instinct is a little different from animals’ instinct.
 Still you can control [it], don’t you think so?

 Human instinct appears under certain circumstances.
 So if you are training your consciousness, your body, your mind, everyday life, [then] even the instinct doesn’t appear sometimes; you can control [it].
-So you cannot say always there is an unconscious feeling coming up; most people pay attention to this kind of emotional feeling, which seems to be important – but what would you call this kind of thing?
-Of course it is [important], but it is not completely beyond control; it is still something under your control. *Control* means be intimate and take care of it.
+So you cannot say only there is an unconscious feeling coming up.
+Most people pay attention to this kind of emotional feeling, which seems to be important – but what would you call this kind of thing?
+Of course it is [important], but it is not completely beyond control, it is still something under your control. *Control* means be intimate and take care of it.
 Whatever kind of name you put on it – *instinct* or *intuition*, *unconscious feeling* or *unconscious emotion*, whatever it is – it is still something under your control.
 Don’t you think so?

 **Same person**: So in other words the way to be compassionate in that situation is really a conscious response, right?
 You have to kind of consciously process it and say, “Now, [self], shut up.”
 You know?
-I mean it seems like it’s not something I feel at a deep level; I just can’t kind of let it go.
+I mean it seems like it’s a real... it’s not something I feel at a deep level; I just can’t kind of let it go.

 **Katagiri**: If you say, “Shut up, [self],” that is already you are taking it very seriously.
 It’s not necessary to say “shut up, [self]”.
-Why don’t you just pass by it, anyway?
+Why don’t you just pass by, anyway?
 That’s all.
 You have to do it as simply as you can.
-You make it bigger by saying something [like], “Hey, [self], shut up,” or, “You should shut up because Katagiri said so,” et cetera.
+You make it bigger by saying something like, “Hey, [self], shut up,” or, “You should shut up because Katagiri said so,” et cetera.
 That is already extra, you know?
 If you say so, you already add something to it, making it bigger.
 So, even though you want to say something, keep your mouth shut. *[He laughs.]* “Quiet.”
 Pass by, as simple as you can – in many ways.
 You should find a skillful way; I don’t know how, because it’s case-by-case.

 That means don’t take it [so] *seriously* sometimes!
 There are many small things in human life, but we always make them bigger, and by making small things bigger, then we create bigger problems.
-But if you handle it and deal with it as simply as you can, you can keep it small.
+But if you deal with it as simply as you can, you can keep it small.

 For instance, let’s imagine I see somebody on the street by chance, and I don’t like him or her.
 At that time, immediately, what should I do?
-Why don’t you just go [by]?
-First, if I have to say good morning then I have to say good morning; but if it is not necessary to say good morning, I can just pass by.
+Why don’t you just go?
+If I have to say good morning then I have to say good morning, but if it is not necessary to say good morning, I can just pass by.
 Let’s imagine I have to say “good morning” to him or her, but at that time she or he doesn’t respond to me.
 Then, I become *mad* at him or her.
 Well, if he or she doesn’t respond, [it doesn’t] bother me.
 That’s alright; you just pass by.
-But if we’re really mad at this kind of thing, and we always keep this madness for a long time, so even though you go home still your emotion is burning inside, that is really making small things bigger.
-There are many small things; you cannot handle many small things by making them bigger.
+But if we’re really mad at this kind of thing, and we always keep this madness for a long time – even though you go home still your emotion is burning inside – that is really making small things bigger.
+There are *many* small things; you cannot handle many small things by making them bigger.
 You will be exhausted.

 Many times you can see somebody who doesn’t respond; that’s alright.
-That’s a small thing.
+That is a small thing.
 But when you have to do it, just say, “Good morning.”
 That’s enough.

-But if it is important thing you have to do, but when, how you should say so, well this is also a question.
+[But if it is important things you have to do, but when, how, you should say so.]
+Well, this is also a question.

 ##### 56:09